 - Durable: Similar to tetsubins, cast iron teapots will last for years.
 As long as you follow some simple care tips, you can expect to pass them down to your children and even grandchildren.

-- Easy to care for: Because of the enamel interior coating, cast iron teapots are relatively easy to take care of.
+- Easy to care for: Because of the enamel interior coating, cast iron teapots are relatively easy to use.
 They are resistant to rust.
-After using, you simply rinse with warm water and dry thoroughly.
+After using, rinse with warm water and dry thoroughly.

 - Superior heat retention: Cast iron teapots stay warm for long periods.
-Just make sure you remove the tea strainer from the pot after brewing to prevent over-extraction.
+Remove the tea strainer from the pot after brewing to prevent over-extraction.

-If you are unsure of the difference between a teapot and a kettle, check out this article.
+If you don’t know the difference between a teapot and a kettle, check out this article.

 Cast Iron Cookware